ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * *Constraints:* `StorageOrder` is either `column_major_t` or `row_major_t`.

+These new layouts represent exactly the layout assumed by the General (GE) matrix type in the BLAS' C binding.

+* `layout_blas_general<column_major_t>` represents a column-major
+  matrix layout, where the stride between columns (in BLAS terms, "leading dimension of the matrix A" or `LDA`) may be greater than or equal to the number of rows.

+* `layout_blas_general<row_major_t>` represents a row-major matrix
+  layout, where the stride (again, `LDA`) between rows may be greater than or equal to the number of columns.

-These new layouts represent exactly the two General (GE) matrix layouts that the BLAS' C interface supports.
-Both of these are more general than `layout_left` and `layout_right`, because they permit a stride between columns resp. rows that is greater than the corresponding extent.
-This is why BLAS functions take an "LDA" (leading dimension of the matrix A) argument separate from the dimensions (extents, in `mdspan` terms) of A.  However, these layouts are slightly *less* general than `layout_stride`, because they assume contiguous storage of columns resp. rows.
-See D1673R0 for further justification of `layout_blas_general`.
+These layouts are both always unique and always strided.
+They are contiguous if and only if the "leading dimension" equals the the number of rows resp. columns.
+Both layouts are more general than `layout_left` and `layout_right`, because they permit a stride between columns resp. rows that is greater than the corresponding extent.
+This is why BLAS functions take an `LDA` (leading dimension of the matrix A) argument separate from the dimensions (extents, in `mdspan` terms) of A.  However, these layouts are slightly *less* general than `layout_stride`, because they assume contiguous storage of columns resp. rows.
+See D1673R0 for further discussion.

 These new layouts have natural generalizations to ranks higher than 2.
 The definition of each of these layouts would look and work like